stephenafamo/nginx-proxy-load-balancer/readme.md

 Run a container

-    docker run --name nginx -v /path/to/my/config/directory:/docker/config -p 80:80 -p 443:443 stephenafamo/docker-nginx-auto-proxy:3.0.0
+    docker run --name nginx -v /path/to/my/config/directory:/docker/config -p 80:80 -p 443:443 stephenafamo/docker-nginx-auto-proxy:4.0.0

-The container reads any file with the extension `.config` in `/docker/config`.
-You can change this folder To easily manage all proxies, you should mount your own configuration directory.
+The container reads any file with the extension `.toml` in `/docker/config`.
+You can change this folder using the `CONFIG_DIR` environmental variable.

+To easily manage all proxies, you should mount your own configuration directory.
 `-v /path/to/my/config/dir:/docker/config`